leezhenghui/tsnode-proxify/README.md

 ## Introduction

-[`tsnode-proxify`](https://github.com/leezhenghui/tsnode-proxify.git) is a proxy-based method hooks and AOP library for [node.js](https://nodejs.org) with [typescript](https://www.typescriptlang.org/).
-It allows you to extend/provide customized QoS handler and apply these QoS features via typescript decorators(metadata-programming-like syntax) without invasiveness to existing code logic, which increase modularity for your application.
+[**tsnode-proxify**](https://github.com/leezhenghui/tsnode-proxify.git) is a proxy-based method hook and AOP library for [node.js](https://nodejs.org) with [typescript](https://www.typescriptlang.org/).
+It allows you to extend/provide customized QoS handler and apply these QoS features via typescript [decorators](https://www.typescriptlang.org/docs/handbook/decorators.html)(metadata-programming-like syntax) without invasiveness to existing code logic, which increase modularity for your application.

 >
 > tsnode-proxify depends on typescript decorator feature which is marked as **experimental** feature in typescript.
 In the meanwhile, tsnode-proxify is still a **beta** version project for now.